OHDSI/WhiteRabbit/docs/WhiteRabbit.md

     * “Min cell count” is an option when scanning field values.
 By default this is set to 25, meaning values in the source data that appear less than 25 will not appear in the report.
     * “Rows per table” is an option when scanning field values.
 By default, WhiteRabbit will random 1 million rows in the table.
 There are other options to review 100,000 or all rows within the table.
   * Unchecking the “Scan field values” tells WhiteRabbit to not review or report on any of the raw data items.
+  * Checking the "Numeric Stats" box will include numeric statistics.
+See the section on ['Numerical Statistics'](#numeric-statistics-(develop)).

 Once all settings are completed, press the “Scan tables” button.
 After the scan is completed the report will be written to the working folder.

 ### Running from the command line